Articles

 How do I choose a unit trust?

 This can be very difficult given the number from which you can choose; and the differences between them.
 Some investors (usually unadvised, or ill-advised) choose investments on the basis of past performance.
-This can be a very dangerous practice because there are no guarantees that past performance, either good or bad, will be repeated in the future.
+This is a dangerous practice.
+Past performance, is no guarantee of future performance.

-(This article, originally posted in August 2009, has been updated occasionally, most recently, in January 2020.)
+(This article was originally postedby us in August 2009.
+It has occasionally been refreshed/ updated, most recently, in May 2025.)